 Laurie is a recognized industry leader and was featured as one of Canada’s Top 20 Women in the IT Channel and in the Top 100 Women in the North American Channel.
 She is also a recipient of The Minerva Foundation for BC Women “Excellence in Leadership” award, a bronze medal for Female Executive of the Year from the Stevie Awards for Women in Business, and the 2014 Women of Influence award from Business in Vancouver.

 Laurie holds a MBA and Bachelor of Commerce degree, both from the University of Alberta.
-She is Vice Chair of the Board for Vancouver’s Dress For Success—a not for profit organization committed to helping low or no income women to transition into the workforce, and also serves on the Board of the British Columbia Technology Industry Association (BCTIA) where she Chair’s the BCTIA Software C-Council—a CEO group committed to growing the footprint of software in British Columbia.
+She is Chair of the Board for Vancouver’s Dress For Success—a not for profit organization committed to helping low or no income women to transition into the workforce, and also serves on the Board of the British Columbia Technology Industry Association (BCTIA) where she Chair’s the BCTIA Software C-Council—a CEO group committed to growing the footprint of software in British Columbia.

 Keith Cerny, Vice President, Research & Development, is responsible for leading ACL’s R&D organization focusing on customer experience and the continuous development of existing and new technologies as part of ACL’s growth strategy.
 Keith oversees ACL’s software development, quality assurance, architecture, and documentation.